-Planned Activities Homework help, nutrition, team building activities, service projects, parent engagement activities and other activities that have both educational and recreational components.
-The program runs from 6:30- 8 daily- Provide a safe environment for teens.
+Planned Activities Homework help, nutrition, team building activities, service projects,

+parent engagement activities and other activities that have both educational and recreational components.
+The program runs from 6:30-8 daily- Provide a safe environment for teens.

 6 Project Name Camp CASA

 Target Area Local Target Area

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$4,500

-Description The Childrens Study Home will use CDBG funds to asist with a \$25.00 refundable deposit for low income children to attend a summer month long camp.
+Description The Children's Study Home will use CDBG funds to assist with a \$25.00 refundable deposit for low income children to attend a summer month long camp.
 The funds will be used to extend the camp hours, and hire additional staff to help campers with "special needs".
 CSH will provide services to children ages 6-12 primarily from the Mason Square neighborhood.
 The program will provide an outlet for children to interact socially and let children be children.

-Target Date
+Target Date 6/30/2016

-Estimate the number and type of families that will benefit from the proposed activities
+Estimate the number and type of families that will benefit from the proposed activities 20 low income youth

-Location Description
+Location Description Mason Square

 Planned Activities Visit local museums, encourage literacy by weekly library visits for story time and sporting events.
 Provide an outlet for children to interact socially with their peers in a safe, healthy antibullying environment.

 7 Project Name Open Pool Program

 Target Area Local Target Area North End/Metro Center

 Goals Supported Community Development

 Needs Addressed Community Development

 Funding CDBG: \$82,500

-Description The Open Pool Program will fund an indoor pool and an outdoor pool during the summer for 7 week weeks and Five Mile Pond for 9 weeks.
-The program is free and open to all City of Springfield residents.The recreational swim program offers the participants the opportunity to participate in healthy, physical fitness activities.
+Description Target Date The Open Pool Program will fund an indoor pool and an outdoor pool during the summer for 7 week weeks and Five Mile Pond for 9 weeks.
+The program is free and open to all City of Springfield residents.
+The recreational swim program offers the participants the opportunity to participate in healthy, physical fitness activities.
 The program also provides summer employment opportunities for youth.
 The goal is for 25% of the pool users who are 17 and under to increase their physical activity as evidenced by their use of the pools/ponds five times or more.

-Target Date

-Estimate the number and type of families that will benefit from the proposed activities

-Location Description

-Planned Activities recreation, swimming, employment opportunities for youth during the summer.

-Project Name Summer Enrichment

-Target Area Local Target Area

-Goals Supported Community Development

-Needs Addressed Community Development

-Funding CDBG: \$93,500

-Description The Recreation Division will offer a five week summer program at the following schools: Liberty, Lincoln, Kiely, Forest Park and Van Sickle.
+6/30/2016 Target Date Estimate the number and type of families that will benefit from the proposed activities 1000 youth Location Description Gerena, Forest Park and Five Mile Pond Planned Activities recreation, swimming, employment opportunities for youth during the summer.
+8 Project Name Summer Enrichment Target Area Local Target Area Goals Supported Community Development Needs Addressed Community Development Funding CDBG: \$93,500 Description The Recreation Division will offer a five week summer program at the following schools: Liberty, Lincoln, Kiely, Forest Park and Van Sickle.
 CDBG funds will be used to staff 5 summer enrichment programs which will offer an array of hands on educational enrichment and recreational activities designed to stem summer learning loss.
 The pre & post SAYO tool is used to measure outcomes.
-(THe Survey if Academic Youth Outcomes)

-Target Date

-Estimate the number and type of families that will benefit from the proposed activities

-Location Description

-Target DateEstimate the number and type of families that will benefit from the proposed activitiesLocation DescriptionPlanned ActivitiesOroject NameTarget AreaGoals SupportedNeeds AddressedFundingDescriptionFarget DateEstimate the number and type of families that will benefit from the proposed activitiesTarget DateEstimate the number and type of families that will benefit from the proposed activities
+(The Survey if Academic Youth Outcomes) Target Date 6/30/2016 Estimate the number and type of families that will benefit from the proposed activities 200 low income youth Location Description schools located in the City of Springfield local target areas